Our Story: 40+ Years of Friends Saving Rivers

 The Beginning: 1973 – 1979

-1974: The Stanislaus Wild & Scenic River initiative is narrowly defeated in a statewide election.
-Friends of the River continues its campaign to stop the filling of New Melones Reservoir on the Stanislaus, but also begins a new campaign to preserve the American River Canyon from Auburn Dam.
-Construction of the Auburn Dam is halted amid concerns of earthquake safety.
+1974: The Stanislaus Wild & Scenic River initiative (Proposition 17) is narrowly defeated in a statewide election.
+Friends of the River continues its campaign to stop the filling of New Melones Reservoir on the Stanislaus but also begins a new campaign to preserve the American River Canyon from Auburn Dam.
+Earthquake near the new reservoir formed by Oroville Dam causes a construction halt at Auburn Dam.

 For more information on the campaign to save the Stanislaus River, follow this link.